whitneyburton/portfolios/students/1701-back/maria-stenquist/20170302-maria-stenquist-m1.md

 ### Community Participation

-* Participated in Hamilton Posse, came up with a project idea (to work on within the posse)
+* Participated in Hamilton Posse and came up with a project idea (to work on in the posse)
 * Participated in Imposters Lunch
 * Enjoyed meeting new people in the Lunch Roulettes
-* Checked-in with fellow students, and provided emotional/encouragment support to others
+* Checked-in with fellow students, and provided emotional/encouraging support to other students
 * Led a few Mythical Creatures/other drill sessions for students that requested them
-* Shared my lightning talk with students that were further interested in the topic, made myself available to chat further on the topic
+* Shared my lightning talk with students that were further interested in the topic, made myself available to chat
 * revamped a couple students' resumes
-* on-going support for a couple Turing alums/students in regards to connecting contacts/companies for career opportunities
+* on-going support for a couple Turing alums/students in regards to connecting them with contacts/companies for career opportunities

 -------------------------------------------------------------